0xTriboulet/scepter-rs/readme.md

 A Rust-based command and control (C2) relationship designed to maximize compatability with non-standard devices. `scepter-rs` provides a minimal command and control interface that can be leveraged from [your favorite C2 framework](https://www.cobaltstrike.com/).

-Similar in design to [rssh-rs](https://github.com/0xTriboulet/rssh-rs/tree/master), this project enables external capability to be deployed from a Beacon console, effectively providing primitive support for 3rd-party pivot Agents from an existing Beacon session.
+Similar in design to [rssh-rs](https://github.com/0xTriboulet/rssh-rs/tree/master), this project enables external capability to be deployed from a Beacon console, effectively providing (*very*) primitive support for 3rd-party SSH pivot Agents from an existing Beacon session.

 ![img_4.png](img_4.png)